BrandenStoberReal/CareerCanvas/TEMPLATES.md

   - Also `{{macroName}}`, but live inside a repeatable container (e.g., `<li>`).
   - The parent element (or ancestor) must have a designated ID so the engine knows to duplicate it per data item.

-### 1.2. ëRecommendedí vs. Required
+### 1.2. ‚ÄòRecommended‚Äô vs. Required

 - **Required** macros/IDs must be present for the template to render correctly.
-- **Recommended** macros (formerly ìrequiredî) are _strongly suggested_ for a good-looking template; missing ones wonít break loading but may leave key sections blank.
+- **Recommended** macros (formerly ‚Äúrequired‚Äù) are _strongly suggested_ for a good-looking template; missing ones won‚Äôt break loading but may leave key sections blank.

 ---